B-Mohammed2/canvas/README.md

 This is a simple responsive Drawing website on canvas built using HTML, CSS,JavaScript.
 The website allows you to draw any picture or designe using mouse and touch screen.
 I added color pallet and line width to change the color and the width of your line as desired. besides doodling, I have added some geometric shape buttons such as ( rectangle,circle,triangle,straight line) to help you with your plans.
 All the shapes reacts with the color pallet and line width to have varios options.
 Moreover, I added a few more buttons such as ( clear canvas,undo,redo,eraser) to help you fix any mistake during your drawing.
 As soon as you finished your project you can save it automaticly on your device as a picture.
 Another feature I added was uplouding a picture to edit it if required.

 ![](assets/image/webpage.png)
+User Story: Drawing and Image Amendment Web Application

+## User stories
+I want to use a web application that allows me to draw and make amendments to images, So that I can express my creativity and edit images conveniently.

+Acceptance Criteria:

+Scenario 1: Drawing on Canvas
+Given that I am on the web application's canvas page, When I select the drawing tool,
+Then I should be able to draw freehand on the canvas using my mouse or touch input.

+Scenario 2: Undo and Redo Actions
+Given that I have made changes to the canvas,
+When I click the "Undo" button,
+Then the previous action should be undone, reverting the canvas to its previous state.
+And when I click the "Redo" button,
+Then the undone action should be restored, bringing the canvas back to the modified state.

+Scenario 3: Erasing
+Given that I am on the canvas page,
+When I select the eraser tool,
+Then I should be able to erase specific parts of the drawing or image on the canvas, providing the ability to correct mistakes or remove unwanted elements.

+Scenario 4: Shape Drawing
+Given that I am on the canvas page,
+When I select a shape tool (such as square, circle, or triangle), Then I should be able to draw the selected shape on the canvas by clicking and dragging, allowing me to create geometric shapes effortlessly.

+Scenario 5: Drawing Straight Lines
+Given that I am on the canvas page,
+When I select the straight line tool,
+Then I should be able to draw straight lines by clicking and dragging on the canvas, enabling me to create precise and aligned elements.

+Scenario 6: Choosing Colors
+Given that I am on the canvas page,
+When I select the color picker tool,
+Then I should be able to choose a desired color for my drawings or shapes, providing me with a wide range of color options for creative expression.

+Scenario 7: Adjusting Line Width
+Given that I am on the canvas page,
+When I use the line width slider,
+Then I should be able to adjust the thickness of lines and shapes on the canvas, allowing me to create drawings with varying line widths and styles.

+Scenario 8: Saving Images
+Given that I am on the canvas page,
+When I click the "Save Image" button,
+Then the current canvas image should be saved to a file format of my choice (such as PNG or JPEG), allowing me to download and share my artwork.

+Scenario 9: Uploading Images
+Given that I am on the canvas page,
+When I click the "Upload Image" button,
+Then I should be able to select an image file from my device and have it displayed on the canvas, enabling me to edit and make amendments to existing images.

+Scenario 10: Help and Instructions
+Given that I am using the web application,
+When I click the "Help" button,
+Then I should be presented with a window or dialog box containing instructions, tips, and information on how to use the various tools and features of the application, providing me with guidance and support during my creative process.

 ## Design
 This is  a picture of the website showing the full canvas with the tools bar.
 The tool bar was positioned in the center bottom of the page as belived would more comfortable or user to be in that posotion.